New York, Susquehanna and Western 142: Susquehanna steam program

-The NYS&W opted to renumber No. 1647 as 142: one more than No. 1698's planned renumber.
+The NYSW opted to renumber No. 1647 as 142: one more than No. 1698's planned renumber.
 They also decided to reclassify it as an N-4, as a nod to the N-3 class 2-8-2s of the Erie Railroad, the Susquehanna's former parent company.
 On December 22, No. 1647 received its new number for publicity photos, and it hauled its final tourist train for the VALE.
-The following day, NYS&W crews traveled to Essex to repaint the SY in its new Susquehanna livery.
-In January 1992, NYS&W 142 was to be moved to the Susquehanna's shops in Utica, New York.
+The following day, NYSW crews traveled to Essex to repaint the SY in its new Susquehanna livery.
+In January 1992, NYSW 142 was to be moved to the Susquehanna's shops in Utica, New York.
 Railroad officials eschewed the shorter route over track owned by Conrail, which charged $50 per mile for special moves, in favor of a longer route over smaller railroads.

 On January 21, No. 142 left the VALE's Old Saybrook interchange on Amtrak's mainline.
 Over the next several days, the locomotive was ferried over the Central Vermont (CV), the Green Mountain Railroad (GMR), the Vermont Railway (VR), the Clarendon and Pittsford (C&P), and the Delaware and Hudson (D&H).
 From January 25 to 26, No. 142 stayed in Bellows Falls, Vermont, where it was filmed for a television film, Ethan Frome, collecting compensation that helped defray its ferry costs.
-On January 29, at Binghamton, No. 142 moved onto Susquehanna rails, and for the remainder of its journey to Utica, NYS&W president Walter Rich served as the engineer.
+On January 29, at Binghamton, No. 142 moved onto Susquehanna rails, and for the remainder of its journey to Utica, NYSW president Walter Rich served as the engineer.

-On April 4, No. 142 hauled its first excursion trains for the NYS&W. Five roundtrips on their Syracuse branch between Cortland and Marathon, New York, for the annual Marathon Maple Festival, and other roundtrips occurred on the same route, on April 5, 11, and 12.
+On April 4, No. 142 hauled its first excursion trains for the NYSW.
+Five roundtrips on their Syracuse branch between Cortland and Marathon, New York, for the annual Marathon Maple Festival, and other roundtrips occurred on the same route, on April 5, 11, and 12.
 In October, No. 142 hauled Fall Foliage excursions between Butler, Hawthorne, and Sparta Junction in New Jersey.
 On May 15, 1993, No. 142 hauled a roundtrip excursion over the NYS&W's former 13 mi Lackawanna line between Syracuse and Jamesville, New York—a fundraiser for a $1.2 million upgrade of the line for regular passenger service.
 On July 2, No. 142 hauled some roundtrip excursions between Hawthorne and Campgaw, New Jersey.
 Shortly thereafter, the locomotive was temporarily sent to Oakland, where it switched some tanker cars of liquid sweetener.